h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/plug_values.rst

 Description
 ~~~~~~~~~~~

-This option is used to specify a method of treating missing values.
-Whereas other options mean-impute rows or skip them entirely, Plug Values allow you to specify values of your own choosing in the form of a single row frame that contains the desired values—these will be used to impute the missing values of the training / validation frame when used in conjunction with the ``missing_values_handling`` function.
+When ``missing_values_handling=plug_values``, this option is used to specify a frame containing values that will be used to impute missing values.
+Whereas other options mean-impute rows or skip them entirely, plug values allow you to specify values of your own choosing in the form of a single row frame that contains the desired value.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~